jdrichards-pursuit/week-9.1-web-scraping-and-sentiment-analysis/lesson.md

 ### 4. Study the Website Before Coding

-For any web scraping project, the second thing you should do is take a look at the website you will be scraping.
+For any web scraping project, the first thing you should do is take a look at the website you will be scraping.
 This will give you a good idea of what you are dealing with and what you need to scrape.
 (The first thing you should do is read the [Terms of Service](https://quotes.toscrape.com/robots.txt) of the website to make sure you are allowed to scrape it.)

  If you go to [quotes.toscrape.com](https://quotes.toscrape.com) in your browser, you will see a list of quotes.
 Now open your browser's developer tools by pressing `Cmd+Option+I` (Mac).